NOAA-GFDL/MDTF-diagnostics/README.md

          ├── (... supporting data for individual PODs )
 ```

 The default test case uses the QBOi.EXP1.AMIP.001 sample.
 The GFDL.CM4.c96L32.am4g10r8 sample is only for testing the MJO Propagation and Amplitude POD.
+More data for additional PODs (including those still under development) are available from the FTP.

 You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` as described below in section 3.